Brian Robertson, 1st Baron Robertson of Oakridge: Early life

 Brian Hubert Robertson was born in Simla, India, on 22 July 1896, the son of William Robertson, a captain in the British Army, and his wife Mildred Adelaide (née Palin), the second daughter of Lieutenant-Colonel Charles Thomas Palin, an officer in the Bombay Staff Corps.
-Charles Palin would rise to become a lieutenant-general; William Robertson would become the first man to rise from private to field marshal, and become Chief of the Imperial General Staff, the highest position in the army.
+Charles Palin would rise to become a lieutenant-general; William Robertson would become the only man to rise from private to field marshal going through every rank in between (in other words, he did not enlist as a private and then go on to officer training), and become Chief of the Imperial General Staff, the highest position in the army.
 Brian had three younger siblings: his sisters Rosamund, born in 1901, and Helen, born in 1905, and a younger brother, John, who was born in 1909.
 An older brother, Hubert, died in infancy.
 Like most military families, they moved frequently as his father was posted on various assignments.

-Robertson was educated at Tanllwyfan, a prep school in Wales.
+Robertson was educated at Tanllwyfan, a preparatory school in Wales.
 In 1908, he transferred to Pinewood School, which was then in Hampshire, and was a feeder school for Winchester College.
 Given the family's financial situation, Robertson's only chance of attending Winchester was to win a scholarship.
 This he failed to do; but he secured a £39 per annum scholarship to Charterhouse in 1910.
 The scholarship was good only until he turned sixteen, but in 1912 he was awarded a senior scholarship, and moved on to the Army Division of the sixth form, to study for the entrance examination for the Royal Military Academy, Woolwich, the British Army's academy for engineers and gunners.
 His father believed that this would prove a better military education than the Royal Military Academy, Sandhurst, which trained officers for the infantry and cavalry, in an Army and a century dominated by technological change.
 At Charterhouse he joined the Rifle Corps, a school cadet unit that provided some military training.
 He passed the Woolwich entrance examination in 1913, ranked tenth.